ClecioJung/Promessa/README.md

 ### async

 This library also have support for an asynchronous flow control using generators.
-It works with any Promises/A+ implementation.
+It is supposed to work with any Promises/A+ implementation.

 In order to use it, just pass the generator function as an argument to the `async` function.
-The result is an asynchronous function that can be called afterwards.
+The result is an asynchronous function that can be called afterwards (when this function is called, it returns a `Promessa` to be resolved when the generator ends its execution).
 Inside the generator function you can use the `yield` keyword to wait for a promise to resolve.
 You can also use `try/catch` blocks to get possible promise rejections.
 Here is an example:

 ```javascript
 const Promessa = require("./Promessa.js");